-On 18 November 2019 the Company received a permit from the OGC to construct a production facility at its Montney pad location.
+The Company retains a permit from the OGC to construct a production facility at its Montney pad location.
 The facilities include tankage, electrical generation metering and a control centre.
-The construction design is modular, allowing for the construction off-site in a controlled environment only final tie-ins once placed on pre-set foundations at site.
+The construction design is modular, allowing for the construction offsite in a controlled environment only final tie-ins once placed on pre-set foundations at site.
 This ensures an efficient, cost-effective installation within the winter.